UNStats/website-statsday/blog/_posts/2015-07-09-dataviz-challenge.md

 ---
-title: Put your creativity to the test: Join the World Statistics Day 2015 Data Visualization Challenge
+title: Put your creativity to the test and join the World Statistics Day 2015 Data Visualization Challenge
 ---

 <img src="/images/MDGReport2015.png" alt="MDG2015 Report" style="width:200px"><br><br>Following the launch of the [2015 Millennium Development Goals Report](http://mdgs.un.org/unsd/mdg/Default.aspx), the United Nations Statistics Division is excited to announce the [#WSD2015 Data Visualization Challenge competition](https://unite.un.org/ideas/content/wsd2015-data-visualization-challenge) as part of the celebration around the World Statistics Day 2015.